malavikasajikumar/mbed-os/docs/design-documents/hal/0004-pin-names-general-guidelines.md

 Note the testing of UART is implicit when running Greentea tests.

-It's not mandatory to add LEDs or BUTTONs if they don't exist in the board.
+LEDs or buttons should not be defined if they don't exist in the board.
 If they are defined but contain no valid pinnames, then a warning should be displayed.

 In a new version of Mbed OS, the tests should be enabled to check compliance and generate errors when non-valid LEDs are being used.